-Ms. Zhai is President and CEO since January 2, 2018, formerly Chief Financial Officer at Monument Mining Limited since 2001 (formally Moncoa Corporation).
-Ms. Zhai has over 20 years of extensive experience at senior positions in business strategic planning, corporate finance, financial reporting and Corporate Secretary over mining operations and other business sectors with international exposure across North America, China, South-East Asia and Australia.
-She has played a major role in the corporate financing and development of the Selinsing Gold Mine from initial stage.
-In her career, she has worked as CFO, Director of Finance and other senior roles with several public and private companies across mining, high tech, manufacturing sector and biotech industries.
-Ms. Zhai is a Chartered Professional Accountant and holds a B.Sc. degree in Mathematics.
+Ms. Zhai has been President and CEO since January 2018, and formerly the Chief Financial Officer at Monument Mining Limited since 2001 (formally Moncoa Corporation).
+Ms. Zhai has over 20 years of extensive experience at executive and senior positions covering executive management, business strategic planning, corporate finance and corporate secretary mainly in mining industry and other business sectors including high tech, manufacturing and biotech industries across North America, China, South-East Asia and Australia.
+She has played a major role in the Company's corporate development, financing and has directly participated establishment of the Selinsing Gold Mine from its start up.
+Ms. Zhai is a designated Chartered Professional Accountant ("CPA") and holds a B.Sc. degree in Mathematics.